GeoSensorWebLab/data-transloader/docs/DATA_GARRISON.md

 This is a more advanced method of retrieving Observation data than from the HTML on the station page.
 It requires more coding and is more complicated.
 It also provides the ability to download all historical data for a station.

 It might be possible to use the [`If-Range` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Range) or [`If-None-Match`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match) to request the partial document, although I haven't tested it.

+Potential Issue: The only way to check if a new download file has been created (e.g. when the station is reset) is to re-download the metadata every time the observations are fetched.
+This is a small waste of bandwidth.